 She has been equally praised for her many other roles including Musetta in La Bohème, Fiordiligi in Così Fan Tutte, Galatea in Acis and Galatea, and Hanna in The Merry Widow.

-For the 2013-14 season, she returns to Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Carmina Burana presented by Distinguished Concerts International New York as well as appearing in a Weill Hall recital concert also presented by DCINY, which marks her ninth soloist appearance at Carnegie Hall.
-She debuts with the Canterbury Choral Society along with the Oklahoma City Philharmonic as well as the Rapides Symphony Orchestra as the Soprano Soloist in Carmina Burana.
-For her debut with the Louisiana Sinfonietta, she will sing Beethoven's "Ah! perfido," Op.
-65. Recent past season performances include her debut in Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Messiah for her fourth appearance with Distinguished Concerts International New York.
+Shumate's 2014-2015 season engagements include her third appearance at Avery Fisher Hall at Lincoln Center where she will perform as the Soprano Soloist in Messiah presented by Distinguished Concerts International New York, and returning to Acadiana Symphony Orchestra as the Soprano Soloist in Beethoven's 9th Symphony.
+At Liberty University in Virginia, she will perform a recital and present a Master Class.
+In addition, she joins the distinguished voice faculty at Western Illinois University.
+For the 2013-14 season, she returned to Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Carmina Burana presented by Distinguished Concerts International New York as well as appeared in a Weill Hall recital concert also presented by DCINY, which marks her ninth soloist appearance at Carnegie Hall.
+She debuted with the Canterbury Choral Society along with the Oklahoma City Philharmonic as well as the Rapides Symphony Orchestra as the Soprano Soloist in Carmina Burana.
+For her debut with the Louisiana Sinfonietta, she performed Beethoven's "Ah! perfido," Op.
+65. She was also a guest recitalist at Lee University, Texas Tech, University of Oklahoma, and Western Illinois University.
+Recent past season performances include her debut in Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Messiah for her fourth appearance with Distinguished Concerts International New York.
 Also, for her seventh appearance with Opera on the James, she performed the role of Adele in Die Fledermaus.
 Her most recent soloist debuts with orchestra include performing with the Acadiana Symphony Orchestra in Carmina Burana, the Santa Fe Symphony Orchestra and Chorus in Messiah, and performing the role of Adele in Die Fledermaus with the Hilton Head Symphony Orchestra.
 Recent opera company debuts include Musetta in La Bohème with Baltimore Concert Opera, Juliette in excerpts from Roméo et Juliette with Opera Company of Philadelphia and performing as a featured artist in an Opera Gala Concert with Annapolis Opera.
 For her fifth soloist appearance at Carnegie Hall, Miss Shumate performed in Carmina Burana with Grammy award-winning conductor, Vance George.
 For Duluth Festival Opera, her fourth appearance was in the title role in Acis and Galatea.
 Returning to the Drexel University Chorus and Orchestra, she was the Soprano Soloist in both Elijah and Haydn’s Theresienmesse.
 For her second appearance with the Lynchburg College Choral Union and Orchestra, she performed as the Soprano Soloist in Messiah.
 Returning to ConcertOpera Philadelphia for her third appearance, she performed Konstanze in Die Entführung aus dem Serail; as well as a third appearance with the Baltimore Hebrew Congregation in an Opera Gala Concert.
 Returning to Schola Cantorum in her home state of Virginia, she performed as the Soprano Soloist in Carmina Burana.

 Other performances also include Violetta in La Traviata with both Opera on the James and Duluth Festival Opera.
 Also with Opera on James, she performed the role of Musetta in La Bohème and performed as a soloist in “Opera Cabaret”.
 Her debut with the Berkshire Choral Festival as the Soprano Soloist in Carmina Burana and Beethoven's Ninth Symphony was described as “magnificent” and “effortless.”
 Returning to Carnegie Hall, she performed as the Soprano Soloist in Mozart's Coronation Mass and in Haydn's St. Nicolai Mass.
 With the Baltimore Opera, she performed in a concert of Cole Porter favorites and well as two other opera concerts.
 In Philadelphia, she performed as the Soprano Soloist for both Bach's and Vivaldi's Magnificat with the Drexel University Chorus and Orchestra.
 She was also delighted to return to her hometown of Waynesboro, Virginia to perform as the Soprano Soloist in Elijah with Schola Cantorum.